akeDataAnalyst/NBA_Stats_Scraping/README.md

 ![](nbastat1.PNG)

-These project focuses on scraping NBA stats data using Python, specifically targeting the official NBA stats website.
+This project focuses on scraping NBA stats data using Python, specifically targeting the official NBA stats website.

 ## Key Steps in Data Scraping
 1. Setting Up the Environment